ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 To switch back to ETH, change the currency symbol to ETH and the contract address to 0x0000...

-## What percent of the drop profits does Art Blocks take?
+## What percent of project profits does Art Blocks take?

 Art Blocks takes 10% of the total primary sales and 2.5% of secondary sales.